Leslie Ciborowski

 Private Workshops:

-For organizations that have five to ten employees (subject matter experts, trainers, managers, and supervisors), TrainSmart works with your team to customize the content.
-We have the flexibility to take a deep dive into the areas that are most relevant to your team and a lighter touch on areas that may not be relevant.
+For organizations with five to ten employees (subject matter experts, trainers, managers, and supervisors), TrainSmart works with your team to customize the content.
+We can take a deep dive into the areas most relevant to your team and a lighter touch on areas that may not be relevant.
 In these private workshops:

 Public Workshops:

-These are ideal for organizations that have one or two people who would benefit from attending a skills development course for corporate trainers.
-These public workshops are held coast to coast.
-More than fifty sessions are held throughout the year.
-Like private workshops, public workshops are limited to ten participants.
+These are ideal for organizations with one or two people who would benefit from attending a skills development course for corporate trainers.
+These public workshops are held coast to coast, with more than fifty sessions throughout the year.
+Like private workshops, public seminars are limited to ten participants.

-As long as a participant’s material is not confidential, they are welcome to use a work-related topic to practice their skills and apply their learning of the various steps in designing, developing, and delivering a training session.
+As long as a participant’s material is not confidential, they are welcome to use a work-related topic to practice their skills and apply what they have learned in the various steps in designing, developing, and delivering a training session.

 THE POWER OF TRAINING CERTIFICATION